mah0001/metadata-editor-docs-v2/quick_start_script.md

 # Quick start: Research projects and scripts

-In this example, we will document a research project titled "Double Jeopardy and Climate Impact in the Use of Large Language Models: Socio-economic Disparities and Reduced Utility for Non-English Speakers".
-The scripts related to the project are available on GitHub in repository "".
+In this Quick start example, we will document a research project titled *Double Jeopardy and Climate Impact in the Use of Large Language Models: Socio-economic Disparities and Reduced Utility for Non-English Speakers*.
+The scripts related to the project are available in the following GitHub repository: https://github.com/worldbank/double-jeopardy-in-llms.
 A working paper was published on arXiv, available at https://arxiv.org/abs/2410.10665.
-The data used for the project are not open data.
+The project used three datasets, one of which is available as open data.

-The only file you need to reproduce this Quick-Start example is the image file *.../scripts/image_computer.jpg* (or select any another JPG or PNG image of your choice).
+The only file you need to reproduce this Quick-Start example is the image file *.../quick_start_files/scripts/llm_jeopardy_research.jpg* (or select any another JPG or PNG image of your choice).

-**Step 1: Create a new project and add a thumbnail**
+## Step 1: Create a new project and add a thumbnail

-To begin, open the Metadata Editor link and log in with your username and password.
-The "My projects" page will be displayed, showing all projects you have previously created and those that have been shared with you by others, if any.
-If you are using the application for the first time and no project has been shared with you by other users of the Metadata Editor, the project list will be empty.
+To begin, open the Metadata Editor in your web browser (the URL is determined by where you installed the application), and log in with your username and password.
+The *My projects* page will be displayed, showing all projects you have previously created and those that have been shared with you by other data curators, if any.
+If you are using the application for the first time and no project has been shared with you, the project list will be empty.

 ![image](img/ME_UG_v1-0-0_quick_start_scripts_project_page.png)

-Click on "CREATE NEW PROJECT" and select "Script" when prompted to indicate the type of resource you will be documenting.
+Click on `CREATE NEW PROJECT` and select *Script* when prompted to indicate the type of resource you will be documenting (a research project and scripts).

 ![image](img/ME_UG_v1-0-0_quick_start_document_create_project_types.png)